 Most of the local battlefields and parks benefit from professional staff and fancy programs that are publically funded.
 I am not saying that is all bad or should be changed.
 What I foresee is the ARWLHC allowing those same members of the public who visit these heritage sites the opportunity to experience and learn the American Revolution through the proposed plans for the ARWLHC.

 Thus, the ARWLHC can be a vital complement and companion to the established battlefields and parks.
 This can be done by continuing to grow public awareness and interest in the mission of the ARWLHC.
 This can be done by all of us continuing to support each other.
 This can be done by keeping the faith in liberty and the promise of a better future that sustained our forebearers.

 Thank you again for your support of the ARWLHC and its leadership.

 Mark C Anthony

-Previous Executive Directors are Martin CJ Mongiello (acting 2008 and now Emeritus), David Sherrill (elected 2009-2010 awarded the ARWLHC Pin for Distinguished Service) and William Richard King (elected 2011-2012 awarded the ARWLHC Pin for Distinguished Service) Master Armorer of the ARWLHC and owner of Kings Forge and Muzzleloading.
+Previous Executive Directors are Martin CJ Mongiello (acting 2008 and now Emeritus), David Sherrill (elected 2009-2010 awarded the ARWLHC Pin for Distinguished Service) and William Richard King (elected 2011-2012 granted the ARWLHC Pin for Distinguished Service) Master Armorer of the ARWLHC and owner of Kings Forge and Muzzleloading.
 After Mr. Anthony's 2013-2014 term, due to his success with the National SAR Convention, his term was extended by the corporate board of directors of the ARWLHC for an additional four-year term, to 2018.
-In 2015, he was awarded the Presidential Service Center Distinguished Service medal (DSM) along with Joe Epley in the year of 2015 at a commemorative dinner.
+He was awarded the Presidential Service Center Distinguished Service Medal (DSM) along with Joe Epley in the year of 2015 at a commemorative dinner.